davidmolina/davidmolina.github.io/resume.md

 # President/ Owner
 *[Molinas Construction Company](https://www.molinas.co) - Portland, Oregon, Mar 2015 to present*

-I founded a federal and commercial contracting company supporting U.S. federal agencies and businesses out of my garage.
-Today, we've scaled to a small but dedicated management team, and specialized trade partners tackling some of our clients greatest building challenges helping diversify the trades with more veterans, women, Latina/os, immigrants and young people.
+I founded a federal contracting company supporting U.S. federal agencies out of my garage.
+Today, we've scaled to a small but dedicated remote/ decentralized team, and specialized supply partners tackling some of our clients greatest infrastructure challenges helping diversify the trades with more veterans, women, Latina/os, immigrants and young people.
 When I'm not enroute to a site visit, participating in pre-construction or bid meetings, estimating using Bluebeam, on the phone or visiting subcontractors in the field, I'm head down building out our processes and systems to go further, faster.

 Learn more about Molinas Construction Company [here](https://www.molinas.co).